 - A producer who fails to register or submit a Plan, or fails to belong to a Plan will be guilty of an offence – severe penalties include fines and imprisonment.

-Recycling industry alleviates environmental threats, contributes to growth and development
+Recycling industry alleviates environmental threats

 The importance of this Notice and the subsequent action that will be prompted by it cannot be overstated.
 The waste recycling economy is an exciting opportunity that will not only help to alleviate the threats to environmental integrity, but also positively contribute to the growth and development of South Africa’s economy by facilitating employment creation, infrastructure, skills development, and the strengthening of Small Medium and Micro Enterprises (SMMEs) in the waste management sector, without compromising the livelihoods of those who depend on the established and growing recycling industry, or reversing the hard-won environmental gains.